[Mt. Chokai-Tobishima Geopark: Tobishima] Tobishima, which prospered during the Edo period due to the Kitamaebune shipping

 Gotorohama Beach is characterized by its mille-feuille cliffs

-Gotorohama Beach in the southwestern part of the island, there is a 20m high cliff with layers resembling a mille-feuille.
-These cliffs are made up of alternating layers of volcanic bombs and ash erupting from an underwater volcano, indicating that Tobishima was once underwater.
+On the southwestern part of the island,"Gotoro Beach,"there is a 20-meter-high cliff that resembles a mille-feuille pastry in layers.
+It is made up of alternating layers of volcanic bombs and ash ejected from an underwater volcano, indicating that Tobishima Island was once at the bottom of the sea.

 Misumi Island, where traces of a former volcano remain

-Oshakujima is a small island made of rugged rocks located about 1 km west of Tobishima, and is made of rhyolite, a rock formed when magma solidified on or near the surface of the earth.
+Oshakujimais a small, rugged island located about 1 km west of Tobishima, made up of rhyolite, a type of rock formed when magma solidifies on or near the Earth's surface.

-A cave formed by wave erosion on the north side golden rock surfaces known as "dragon scales," and has been worshipped by islanders and sailors as a sacred place where the dragon god resides.
+In the cave on the north side, formed by wave erosion,"dragon scales,"known asgolden-colored rock facesand it has been revered by islanders and sailors as a sacred place where the dragon god resides.

 Araki Coast, selected as one of the "100 Best Beaches in Japan"